-The second part of the program will move to the Station’s Teaching and Display Garden, located at 780 Orchard Lane off Highway 70 just east of Spooner where a walk through the Teaching and Display Garden will showcase plants for our northern climate that are beneficial for pollinators.
-The staff from UW-Madison Spooner Ag Research Station and Master Gardener volunteers will be available to answer gardening questions and identify plants and pollinators.
-Wisconsin Celebrates Pollinator Week, June 19-25, 2023, is dedicated to raising awareness through statewide and local activities and events to support National Pollinator Week.
-By increasing knowledge and adopting pollinator friendly practices, we can improve pollinator health and habitats.
-National Pollinator Week is an annual event managed by the Pollinator Partnership to help spread the word about what we can do to protect pollinators.
-For more information and events go to https://hort.extension.wisc.edu/pollinator-week/ The Teaching & Display Garden is an official All-America Selections (AAS) display garden featuring both flowers and vegetables and has been recognized with multiple awards in the National Landscape Design contest sponsored by AAS.
-The garden also includes organic vegetable gardening, a children’s garden, and the Monarch and Pollinator Sanctuary perennial garden featuring native plants.
+The Teaching & Display Garden is an official All-America Selections (AAS) display garden featuring both flowers and vegetables and has been awarded multiple awards in the National Landscape Design contest sponsored by AAS.
+The garden also includes organic vegetable gardening, a children’s garden, container gardening, displays of table and wine grapes and the Monarch and Pollinator Sanctuary perennial garden featuring native plants.
 There is no charge for this educational event.
-For more information, please contact Kevin Schoessow at 715-635-3506 or 1-800-528-1914.
+Please visit www.facebook.com/spoonerag to learn more about event status in case of weather.
+For more information, please contact Kevin Schoessow at 715-635-3506 or 1-800-528-1914, or learn more at https://spooner.ars.wisc.edu/ or https://www.northcountrymgv.org/twilight-garden-tour.html.
+More information about the North Country Master Gardeners can be found at https://www.northcountrymgv.org.
 UW-Madison Extension provides equal opportunity in employment and programming including Title IX and ADA requirements.
-Please call our toll-free number 800-528-1914 if you have any special needs or require special accommodation.
+Please call our toll-free number 800-528-1914 if you have any special needs or require special accommodations.

 0 Comments